trungnguyen304/sellfino/README.md

 #### 4. Apps
 - **4.1.** To install new app, you need to copy folder of this app and put it under `apps` directory.
 - **4.2.** When you go to the master app, you should see it in the *Disabled* list.
 Now you only need to click green button to activate it.
+- **4.3.** Go to the *Settings* and provide SMTP details if you want to send emails to your customers.

 ## Custom apps
 Based on the apps that we implemented, you can write your custom ones.
 Please make sure that you use unique handle - it should be also the same as the app folder's name.